 This year we asked students to send in creative entries on the topic "Why Study Economics @ University?"
-We have received a dozen entries, including essays, songs, a rap and cartoons.
+We received a dozen entries, including essays, songs, a rap and cartoons.
 It was very exciting for us to judge all your submissions.
-The quality of the entries were extremely high, proving that Economics students are not only very clever, but incredibly creative too.
+The quality of the entries was extremely high, proving that Economics students are not only very clever, but incredibly creative too.

 Joevas being presented with his certificate by Prof Robert Witt, the Head of Economics at the University of Surrey.

 We have two runners-up who will receive £200 each: